 Trail cameras often have a time-lapse mode on them, but often the shortest intervals they will shoot is once every five minutes.
-In that time an animal could come and go without ever being caught on camera.
+In that time, an animal could come and go without ever being caught on camera.
 The PlotWatcher Pro can be set to shoot once every five seconds, so you won't miss any action.

 There are downsides, however, to using the PlotWatcher Pro.
-In order to save time during the viewing process and to save space on the SD memory card, the PlotWatcher Pro stores its photos to video format.
-This results in footage that is of a lower quality than you get with other top game cameras, and wildlife can appear blurry, especially if they're over 100 feet away.
+In order to save time during the viewing process and to save space on the SD memory card, the camera stores its photos to video format.
+This results in footage of a lower quality than you get with other top game cameras, and wildlife can appear blurry, especially if they're over 100 feet away.

 The PlotWatcher Pro represents an entirely different breed of wildlife camera.
 It doesn't detect movement and it can't shoot video at night.
 However, it will help you identify when and where animals appear on your property, and you will capture more animal activity on it than on a traditional trail camera.

-It has unparalleled battery life and fantastic software.
+It has unparalleled battery life.